The Will to Battle: August and September

 The Hive and Hiveless leaders, sans Madame, are called to Romanova by the Utopians.
 Faust mentions that Cornel and Achilles are having an affair.
 The Utopians, represented by Huxley Mojave, announce that in order to prevent the destruction of the planet, they have destroyed all facilities capable of creating Harbingers, weapons capable of great destruction, including viral laboratories and nuclear facilities.
 They have also kidnapped all people with the knowledge of how to create them, except Cato Weeksbooth.
 As this affects all other Hives, they offer reparations in the form of assets and intellectual property.
 Furthermore, they give the Hives the means to spy on each other to ensure that no further Harbingers are created.
 They know this will turn the Hives against them, but judge the risk worth saving all life on Earth.

 All begin racing to capture Cato at Klamath Marsh Secure Hospital.
 Martin tries to set another trap with Mycroft as bait, but is double-crossed.
 The assailant is revealed to be a surviving Merion Kraye/Casimir Perry, assisted by Croucher.

 Sniper is returned days before the Olympics.
 It seems traumatized but does not reveal where it had been for four months.
 During the Olympic Opening Ceremonies, J.E.D.D.
 Mason completely lowers his defenses but Sniper declines to attack him.

 A war ceremony is held at the Temple of Janus in Romanova.
 Immediately, the Utopian undersea city Atlantis is destroyed and thousands killed.
 During the rescue efforts, Mycroft's tracker indicates his death (though a note in the text reveals otherwise), necessitating the Ninth Anonymous' narration of the final chapter.
 The novel ends with the world officially at war.

 Characters

-These are charactes who figure significantly in this novel.
+These are characters who figure significantly in this novel.
 For a full list of the entire quartet's characters, see the main article for Terra Ignota.

 The ◎ symbol is used to denote Hiveguard.
 The Ⓥ symbol is used to denote Remakers.